pygame/pygame/docs/reST/ref/surfarray.rst

    Directly copy values from an array into a Surface.
 This is faster than converting the array into a Surface and blitting.
 The array must be the same dimensions as the Surface and will completely replace all pixel values.
-Only integer, ascii character and record arrays are accepted.
+Only integer, ASCII character and record arrays are accepted.

    This function will temporarily lock the Surface as the new values are copied.